-A team of engineers at Penn State university has developed a mean for electric vehicle owners that will help them to recharge their lithium ion battery cars in just 10 minutes.
+A team of engineers at Penn State University has developed a means for electric vehicle owners that will help them to recharge their lithium-ion battery cars in just 10 minutes.
 Thanks to this new engineering breakthrough, take a 10-minute rest and a cup of coffee and drive out with a fully charged battery.

 “We demonstrated that we can charge an electrical vehicle in ten minutes for a 200-300 mile range” said Chao-Yang Wang, professor of chemical engineering and professor of materials science and engineering at Penn State, said in a statement.

 The research, published Wednesday in Joule, shows the technique could work while maintaining 2,500 charging cycles or the equivalent of half a million miles of travel.
 Lithium-ion batteries degrade when quickly charged at ambient temperatures under 10 degrees Celsius because, rather than the lithium ions easily being inserted into the carbon anodes, the lithium deposits in spikes on the anode surface.
 Read our in-depth article about “How a Car Battery Works?”

 10-minute Electric Vehicle Charging: How the Breakthrough Works?

 This lithium plating decreases cell capacity, but also can cause electrical spikes and risky battery conditions.
 Batteries heated above the lithium plating threshold, whether by external or internal heating, will not exhibit lithium plating.
 The researchers had previously developed their battery to charge at 10 degrees Celsius in just 15 minutes.
 Charging at higher temperatures would be more effective, but long periods of high heat also damage the batteries.